PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/compute_api_en.md

 ### Parameters

-> out: Output register pointer, the size is NX x NY. </br>
+> out: Output register pointer, the size is NX * NY. </br>
-> in1: The pointer of the left operand register, the size is NX x NY. </br>
+> in1: The pointer of the left operand register, the size is NX * NY. </br>
-> in2: Right operand register pointer, the size is NX x NY. </br>
+> in2: Right operand register pointer, the size is NX * NY. </br>
 > compute: The calculation object declared as OpFunc&lt;InT, OutT&gt;(). </br>

 ## [CycleBinary](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/operators/kernel_primitives/compute_primitives.h#L291)